The Single Most Important Ingredient in Getting to Know Your Kid

 “Mom, I also wanted to tell you about…”

-So, when they decide they want to chat – especially if they’re naturally reserved – seize the moment.
+So, when they decide they want to chat – especially if they’re naturally reserved – let’s try to remember to seize the moment.
 We’ll never regret getting to know our kids when they were at home.

 And really what’s the big deal if we don’t have clean socks?
 That’s what flip-flops are for.